-The list is comprised of professional fields currently experiencing a shortage of well qualified manpower, e.g., the scientific, medical and technological sectors.
-These professions are set out in the positive list, which is revised twice a year in January and July based on surveys showing sectors with a structural lack of work force.
-Foreign nationals who have been hired to work within one of the professions on the positive list will immediately be eligible for a residence and work permit if they meet the educational requirements specified for the profession on the positive list.
-In these cases, the Danish Agency for International Recruitment and Integration will not request a labour market scrutiny statement, but will immediately grant a permit on the condition that the applicant has a specific job offer, and that the proposed salary and employment conditions correspond to Danish standards.
+The positive list is comprised of professional fields currently experiencing a shortage of well qualified manpower, e.g., the scientific, medical and technological sectors.
+The positive list is revised twice a year in January and July based on surveys showing sectors with a structural lack of work force.

+In order to obtain a residence permit the applicant must be listed on the positive List.
+Furthermore, he or she must have a written job contract or job offer which specifies salary and employment conditions.
+Salary and employment conditions must correspond to Danish standards.
+An educational level equivalent to the job position is also required.
+The minimum educational level required to be eligible for a residence permit under the positive list is a Professional Bachelor's degree.